tienduy-nguyen/demo-jekyll-with-jaspers2/_posts/2020-07-25-build-your-personal-website-without-spending-any-money-using-jekyll-and-github-pages.md

 ## 2.2 Clone Minimal mistakes theme to your machine

 As we will use the Github page to serve our blog.
-So,before we clone it on the local machine, I will present how I create a new repository on github.
+So,before we clone it on the local machine, I will present how I create a new repository on Github.

-You may probably no need to do the same way because there are many differents ways to do it.
+You may probably no need to do the same way because there are many different ways to do it.
 This way is just a simpler way for me.

 ## 2.3 Init repository on the local machine
 - Create a repository on Github

-  I don't use the `git init` via the command line, but I create directely it on github.
+  I don't use the `git init` via the command line, but I create directly it on Github.

   ![create new repo](../assets/images/2020-07-25-using-jekyll-to-build-your-personal-website/create-repo-github.png)